BC Nevėžis

-BC Nevėžis (Krepšinio klubas Nevėžis), commonly known as Nevėžis Kėdainiai, also known as Nevėžis-OPTIBET due to sponsorship reasons, is a professional basketball club based in Kėdainiai, Lithuania.
-The club currently competes in the Lithuanian Basketball League.
+BC Nevėžis (Krepšinio klubas Nevėžis), commonly known as Nevėžis Kėdainiai, also known as Nevėžis-Paskolų klubas due to sponsorship reasons, is a professional basketball club based in Kėdainiai, Lithuania.
+The club currently competes in the Lithuanian Basketball League (LKL).

 History

 BC Nevėžis was founded in 1992 by Stasys Mickevičius.
 In 1993 BC Nevėžis was renamed to KK Notra because of the club supporters UAB Notra.
 In 1999 because of the supporters changes, BC Notra was renamed to BC Nevėžis again until now.
 Club name came from the Nevėžis River, flowing through Kėdainiai city.
 Nevėžis first played in the second division LKAL (now - National Basketball League (Lithuania)), winning the title in 2002 and qualifying to the Lithuanian Basketball League.
 Nevėžis became a constant playoff contender, with the highest achievements being reaching the semifinals of the LKL in 2006, even taking future champion BC Lietuvos rytas to the limit, losing the series 1:2.
 They also reached the Baltic Basketball League semifinals in 2006, and won the BBL Challenge Cup in 2008.
 Nevėžis also won 3rd place in the LKF Cup in 2007 and 2012.

 In 2017, after defeating the AEK Larnaca during the last qualification stage, Nevėžis qualified to the 2017–18 FIBA Europe Cup season, their first-ever European competition.